department-of-veterans-affairs/health-apis-deployer/deployment-unit.md

 > ##### Testvars files
 > `.testvars` contain variables needed for tests in in Docker `--env-file` format and will be
-> used to set envrinment variables during test execution.
+> used to set environment variables during test execution.
 Format is `var=value`, one per line, e.g.
 > ```
 > CHILLO=ARMADILLO
 > WIGGLY=PIGGLY